-If lactose is the main concern, can you give your dog a plant-based substitute?
-In theory, yes.
-Lactose-free whipped cream is made with coconut milk or almond milk instead of dairy products, so can be a better choice for your dog.
+Can dogs eat whipped cream that’s plant-based?
+If lactose is the main concern, you can give your dog a plant-based substitute.
+In theory, yes, lactose-free whipped cream is made with coconut milk or almond milk instead of dairy products, so can be a better choice for your dog.

 However, it can still contain sugar or xylitol, so always check the label if you decide to buy it for your dog.
 Remember to count the calories, or you may notice your dog gaining weight!

 Homemade Non-Dairy Whipped Cream for Dogs – Recipe

 Here’s a recipe for lactose-free whipped cream you can safely give your dog in moderation.
 The only ingredient you need is 1 can of full-fat coconut milk.

 Pour the contents of the can into a bowl.
 Mix them thoroughly with a whisk until you get a frothy cream.
 Put it in the fridge to chill overnight.
 Stir the coconut milk again and pour it into the canister of a whipped cream dispenser (if you have one).
 Add a whipped cream charger and shake the dispenser a little.

 You can now spray coconut whipped cream onto anything you want!
 If you don’t have a special dispenser, you can use a whisk or mixer to whip the chilled coconut milk.